Charcoal: Production methods

-Modern methods employ retorting technology, in which process heat is recovered from, and solely provided by, the combustion of gas released during carbonisation.
+Modern methods employ retorting technology, in which process heat is recovered from, and solely provided by, the combustion of gas released during carbonization.
 Yields of retorting are considerably higher than those of kilning, and may reach 35%-40%.

 The properties of the charcoal produced depend on the material charred.
 The charring temperature is also important.
 Charcoal contains varying amounts of hydrogen and oxygen as well as ash and other impurities that, together with the structure, determine the properties.
 The approximate composition of charcoal for gunpowders is sometimes empirically described as C7H4O.
 To obtain a coal with high purity, source material should be free of non-volatile compounds.

 Wood charcoal is obtained as the residue by destructive distillation of wood such that the products are: